Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Omnipotent Dark Energy: a review

 which yields $w_{\rm DE}(a = 0) = -1$ and $w_{\rm DE}(a \to \infty) = -2$.

 This model introduces three extra parameters: $\{a_m, \alpha, \beta\}$.
 Depending on the values of these parameters, certain features of ODE may remain dormant.
 For instance, when $\alpha = \beta = 0$, the DE density reduces to the cosmological constant $\Lambda$, recovering the standard $\Lambda$CDM model.
 For a detailed discussion of the dynamical behavior of the model across different values of $\{a_m, \alpha, \beta\}$, see Ref.~\cite{Adil:2023exv}.
-Here, we simply note that the EoS of DMS20 cannot be cast/remapped to the CPL parametrization, $w_{\rm DE} = w_0 + w_a z / (1 + z)$, where $z = (1 - a)/a$ is the redshift.
-Here, $w_0 = w_{\rm DE}(z=0)$, and $w_a$ is the first derivative of $w_{\rm DE}$ with respect to the scale factor.
-These two parameters are essential for characterizing the behavior of dark energy across a wide range of models, as discussed in~\cite{linder2024}, and both are constant parameters by construction in CPL.
+Here, we simply note that the EoS of DMS20 cannot, in general, be represented \emph{exactly} by the CPL parametrization, $w_{\rm DE} = w_0 + w_a z / (1 + z)$, where $z = (1 - a)/a$ is the redshift.
+Here, $w_0 = w_{\rm DE}(z=0)$, and $w_a$ controls the leading time-variation of $w_{\rm DE}$ within the CPL ansatz (equivalently, $w(a)=w_0+w_a(1-a)$, so ${\rm d}w/{\rm d}a=-w_a$ is constant by construction).
+More generally, $(w_0,w_a)$ are best regarded as a convenient two-parameter \emph{data-compression} of the model predictions for a given set of observables and redshift sensitivities (see, e.g., \cite{Garcia-Garcia:2019cvr,Wolf:2023uno,Wolf:2024eph}).
+These two parameters are essential for characterizing the behavior of dark energy across a wide range of models, as discussed in~\cite{linder2024}.
 However, as shown in~\cref{w0wa}, for any choice of $\{a_m, \alpha, \beta\}$ we observe an oscillatory pattern in $w_{\rm DE}$, which cannot be described by the linear CPL form.
 In fact, $w_a$ would need to acquire a redshift dependence to account for the behavior of the EoS in~\cref{EoS_model}.
 It is seen from~\cref{w0wa} that variations in $\alpha$ significantly influence the present-day values of both $w$ and $w_a$, while having a negligible effect at higher redshifts.
 Specifically, as $\alpha$ increases, $w$ shifts further into the phantom regime, and $w_a$ also increases.
 In the middle panel, we observe that $\beta$ induces more pronounced oscillations in $w$, although its effect on $w_a$ is relatively minor.
 Lastly, the parameter $a_m$ shows a similar trend to $\alpha$, highlighting its role in shaping the present-day dynamics of dark energy.
 It is evident that the linear CPL parametrization fails to capture the non-linear features of the ODE model, whose oscillatory behavior cannot be reproduced by such a simplified form.
 With only one additional parameter, our ODE parametrization is thus able to recover a complementary class of DE models with a richer phenomenology.

 To understand the background evolution of this model, we begin with the expansion rate of the universe, governed by the modified Friedmann equation:

 where

 In Eq.~(\ref{H_z_model}), the subscript ``$m$'' refers to all forms of matter (including both baryonic and cold dark matter), while ``$r$'' denotes radiation (photons and other relativistic relics).
 The density parameters $\Omega_{i0} \equiv \rho_{i0} / (3 H_0^2)$ represent the present-day values of the respective energy densities.